GDP per capita, consumption per capita and price level indices

-Luxembourg is the country with the highest level of AIC per capita among all 37 countries included in this comparison at 32 % above the EU-28 average.
-It is followed by the EFTA countries Norway and Switzerland, with AIC per capita at 27 % and 24 % above the EU-28 average, respectively.
+Luxembourg has the highest level of AIC per capita among all 37 countries included in this comparison at 35% above the EU-27 average.
+It is followed by the EFTA countries Norway and Switzerland, with AIC per capita at 28% and 24% above the EU-27 average, respectively.
 While Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
 One reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
-Ireland, having the second highest level of GDP per capita in the EU-28, has an AIC per capita at 7 % below the EU-28 average.
+Ireland, having the second highest level of GDP per capita in the EU-27, has an AIC per capita at 3% below the EU-27 average.

 Price levels in Europe

-Table 2 shows countries' price levels to the right, with the EU-28 average at 100, for AIC only.
+Table 2 shows countries' price levels to the right, with the EU-27 average at 100, for AIC only.
 It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
-In the following, we will restrict our discussion to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.
+In the following, the discussion is restricted to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.

-Luxembourg has the highest price levels among the Member States, 40 % above the EU-28 average.
-However, EFTA Member States Iceland, Switzerland and Norway have higher price levels, at 72 %, 67 % and 57 % above the EU-28 average, respectively.
-The EU Member States Denmark, Sweden, Ireland and Finland have price levels more than 20 % above the EU-28 average.
-The United Kingdom, the Netherlands, Austria, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU-28 average.
+Luxembourg has the highest price levels among the Member States, 47% above the EU-27 average.
+However, the EFTA countries Switzerland , Iceland and Norway have higher price levels, at 70%, 63% and 57% above the EU-27 average, respectively.
+The EU Member States Denmark, Ireland, Sweden and Finland have price levels more than 20% above the EU-27 average.
+The United Kingdom has a price level 23% above that average.
+The Netherlands, Austria, Belgium, France, Germany and Italy are the other EU Member States with price levels above the EU-27 average.

-Spain and Cyprus have price levels less than 10 % below the EU-28 average, followed by Portugal, Greece, Slovenia and Malta at less than 20 % below the EU-28 average.
-Estonia has a price level situated at 26 % below the EU-28 average, followed by Latvia, Slovakia, Croatia and Czechia with price levels less than 40 % below that average.
-The EU Member States Lithuania, Hungary and Poland have price levels between 40 % and 50 % below the EU-28 average, followed by the candidate country Montenegro at 50 % below that average.
-The Member States Romania and Bulgaria, the candidate countries Serbia, Turkey, Albania, the former Yugoslav Republic of Macedonia and the potential candidate country Bosnia-Herzegovina all have price levels more than 50 % below the EU-28 average.
+Spain and Cyprus have a price level less than 10% below the EU-27 average, followed by Malta, Slovenia, Portugal, Greece and Estonia at less than 20% below the EU-27 average.
+Slovakia has a price level situated at 25% below the EU-27 average, followed by Latvia, Czechia, Croatia, Lithuania and Hungary with price levels less than 40% below that average.
+The EU Member States Poland and Romania have price levels between 40% and 50% below the EU-27 average, followed by the candidate countries Montenegro, Serbia and the potential candidate country Bosnia-Herzegovina (49% below that average).
+The Member State Bulgaria, the candidate countries Albania, North Macedonia and Turkey all have price levels more than 50% below the EU-27 average.

 Exchange rates are crucial in determining price levels, and exchange rate movements consequently often have a big impact on the development of price levels over time.
-In fact, several of the major price level changes observed between 2014 and 2017 can be at least partly explained by fluctuations of country's currencies against the Euro.
-In 2017, the national currency of Iceland showed the largest appreciations against the Euro; the same country shows the largest increase of price levels between 2014 and 2017.
-The national currency of Turkey showed a large depreciation in 2017; the same country shows the largest decrease of price levels between 2014 and 2017.
+In fact, several of the major price level changes observed between 2017 and 2019 can be at least partly explained by fluctuations of a country's currency against the Euro.
+In 2018 and 2019, the national currency of Turkey showed a large depreciation against the Euro; the same country shows the largest decrease of price levels between 2017 and 2019.

-These figures tell us that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
-Secondly, over this four-year period, price levels are very slightly converging within EA-19 and EU-28, and very slightly diverging for all 37 countries.
+These figures show that, firstly, and unsurprisingly, the price dispersion is much less pronounced in the euro area than in the EU as a whole and in the 37-country group, which can be partially impacted by the volatility of exchange rates.
+Secondly, over this three-year period, price levels are very slightly converging within EA-19, EU-27 and for all 37 countries.

 The data in this article are produced by the Eurostat-OECD Purchasing power parities programme.
 The full methodology used in the programme is described in the Eurostat-OECD Methodological manual on purchasing power parities.

 PPPs are established on an annual basis.
 According to the regular publication calendar, PPPs are released as preliminary estimates 12 months after the end of the reference year and revised after 24 months, while the final results are released 36 months after the end of the reference year.
 In addition, an early estimate of PPPs, partly based on projections, is published 6 months after the end of the reference year.
 This regular PPP revision and release calendar is in line with the data delivery timetable for national accounts data as given in the ESA 2010 Regulation 549/2013 of 21 May 2013.
-Thus, the 2014 and 2015 results presented in this publication should be regarded as final, while the 2016 and 2017 results are still preliminary.
+Thus, the 2017 results presented in this publication should be regarded as final, while the 2018 and 2019 results are still preliminary.